We found 11 online brokers that are appropriate for Trading Dividends Investing.

 Total Investment: $10,000

-Apple typically pays a quarterly dividend.
-Let's assume an average annual dividend yield of 1.5%.
-This means each share would generate approximately $3.30 in dividends per year.
+Apple pays a quarterly dividend, which provides a steady income to shareholders.
+Assuming an average annual dividend yield of 1.5%, each share would generate about $3.30 in dividends per year.
+This means your 45.48 shares would produce a total annual dividend of approximately $150.08.

 Annual Dividend per Share: $3.30